acidus-effect/dotnet-quantify/README.md

 `GetUnitValueInBaseUnits` returns the unit value in base units as a `double`.
 This is for use in calculations where performance is favored above precision.
 The opposite is true for `GetPreciseUnitValueInBaseUnits`.
 This method return the unit value in base units as a `decimal`.
 This is for use in calculations where precision is favored above performance.

-*Quantify is Copyright © 2020 Michel Gammelgaard, Contributors All rights reserved - Provided under the [MIT license](LICENSE)*
+*© Copyright 2020 Michel Gammelgaard.
+All rights reserved.
+Provided under the [MIT license](LICENSE).*

-*The flask icon is Copyright © 2020 Michel Gammelgaard All rights reserved*
+*Flask disk icon by Michel Gammelgaard. © Copyright 2020 Michel Gammelgaard.
+All rights reserved.*